Tung Wah Group of Hospitals

 The Tung Wah Group of Hospitals (東華三院), with a history dating back to 1870, is the oldest and largest charitable organisation in Hong Kong.
 It provides extensive education and community services through 194 service centres spread across Hong Kong.

 Although Tung Wah Group of Hospitals is purely a charitable organisation today, it was originally an organisation that brought together the most influential Chinese magnates of Hong Kong in early colonial period.
 Tung Wah Group of Hospitals is also responsible for the management of Man Mo Temple, once an important cultural centre of colonial Hong Kong.

 Tung Wah Group of Hospitals' Gallery, can be found in Hong Kong Museum of Medical Sciences, exhibits antiques of the charitable organisation.
 Tung Wah Group of Hospitals Museum, also managed by Tung Wah Group of Hospitals, is located inside Kwong Wah Hospital.

 Name origin

-The Chinese name of Tung Wah Group of Hospitals, 東華三院, literally means three hospitals of Tung Wah.
+The Chinese name of Tung Wah Group of Hospitals (東華三院) ,literally translated, means three hospitals of Eastern China.
 The three hospitals are Tung Wah Hospital (1890), Kwong Wah Hospital (1911) and Tung Wah Eastern Hospital (1929), all were founded by local Chinese.
 They formed a group in 1931, the Tung Wah Group of Hospitals.